shoutem/theme/README.md

 - `"react": "16.13.1"`
 - `"react-dom": "16.13.1"`

 Or whichever version is relevant after your changes.
-Then run `npm run test` and see if you broke anything.
+Then run `npm i && npm run test` and see if you broke anything.

 ## UI Toolkit